 What is the Managed Service Company Legislation?

-The MSC rules were introduced to tackle tax avoidance via composite arrangements, whereby a service provider would provide a wide range of services for its limited company clients – who were also shareholders.
+The MSC rules were introduced to tackle tax avoidance through composite arrangements, in which a service provider would provide a wide range of services to its limited company clients, who were also shareholders.

-The arrangement would provide these workers (shareholders) with all of the tax benefits associated with working via an intermediary, but without having to take on any of the responsibilities associated with running a company.
+The arrangement would provide these workers (shareholders) with all the tax benefits of working through an intermediary, without taking on any of the responsibilities of running a company.

 According to HMRC, the definition is as follows: